I Put Half Of My Net Worth Into These Hard Asset Investments

 - Timberland and farmland.
 You can invest directly in Timberland and Farmland through LPs and REITs like Gladstone Land (LAND) and Catchmark Timber (CTT).

 - Energy pipelines.
-Companies that transport oil and LNG by pipe systems.
-Examples include the 10%-yielding Enterprise Product Parters (EPD) and Energy Transfer (ET).
+Companies that transport oil and gas by pipe systems.
+Examples include the 10%-yielding Enterprise Product Partners (EPD) and Energy Transfer (ET).

 - Windmills.
 You can invest in alternative energy projects through partnerships like Brookfield Renewable Partners (BEP).